 - Created: 1889

-Starry Night by Vincent Van Gogh shows the village of Saint-Remy under a swirling sun.
-It is one of the most well-known images in modern culture and is currently housed in the Museum of Modern Art in New York.
+Starry Night by Vincent Van Gogh shows the village of Saint-Remy under a swirling moon with stunning shining stars.
+It is one of the most famous paintings in modern culture and is currently housed in the Museum of Modern Art in New York.

 32. Landscape with the Fall of Icarus